Access Control Identifier (ACI)

-There are two special identifiers, "anonymous", and "anyone", which are
+There are two special identifiers, "anonymous", and "anyone".
+The meaning of

 anonymous